Pima Prima® Size Guide

 🧵 Textiles as Identity: The Cultural Significance of Cotton in Andean Societies

-Cotton has played a vital role in the cultural identity of Andean societies for thousands of years.
-More than just a fabric, it has been a marker of social status, a medium for storytelling and an essential component of rituals and trade.
-The enduring legacy of cotton textiles in the Andes offers a fascinating glimpse into the ways ancient and modern communities define themselves through their weavings.
+In the highlands of Peru, textiles are more than fabric—they are living narratives woven with stories, symbols, and spiritual meaning.
+For thousands of years, cotton has been at the heart of Andean culture, serving as a medium for storytelling, a marker of social status, and a key component of rituals and trade.
+The legacy of cotton textiles in the Andes offers a fascinating glimpse into how ancient and modern communities define themselves through their weavings.

 The domestication of cotton (Gossypium barbadense) in the Andes dates back over 5,000 years.
-Pre-Columbian cultures, including the Paracas, Nazca, Moche and Inca civilizations, mastered cotton cultivation and weaving, producing intricate textiles with symbolic designs.
-Cotton was not merely a utilitarian material; it was an expression of identity and spirituality.
+Cultures such as the Paracas, Nazca, Moche and Inca mastered cotton cultivation and weaving, producing intricate textiles with symbolic designs.
+These textiles were not merely functional; they were expressions of identity and spirituality.

 Museums Showcasing Andean Cotton Textiles